 These french toast sticks are super easy and come together in minutes.
 They are sweet enough that you don’t need any maple syrup.
 Then again, yes you DO need it!
 It’s so much fun to dunk and dip these french toast sticks.

-Skip the store-bought frozen french toast sticks and give the homemade version a try!
+Skip the store-bought and give the homemade version a try!

 Ingredients